Panim el Panim

-In the 2010 - 2011 school year The PANIM Institute is adding new and excited additions to the traditional Panim el Panim offerings.
+In the 2013-2014 school year The PANIM Institute is adding new and excited additions to the traditional Panim el Panim offerings.
 Don't miss out on any of the following programs:

-2010 - 2011 Dates for Panim el Panim:
+2013-2014 Dates for Panim el Panim:

-The community seminars are open to all Jewish teens!
+These seminars are open to all Jewish teens!
 Teens are encouraged to register with friends or individually.
 No matter who you attend with you'll definitely go home with a new group of friends ready to change the world!

 Who can attend?